A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 No Common Researcher

 Our team member Matthijs Kraijo appeared in Radboud Recharge.
 As a PhD candidate, he shared his perspective and indicated he's not your typical researcher.
-Besides his PhD and participation in Our HERitage, he also works as a secretary.
+Besides his PhD and participation in Our HERitage, he also works at Radboud University as Assistant Secretary at the Faculty of Arts.
 It's a pleasure to have a team member who is so versatile and, despite pressure, makes time to contribute to Our HERitage.

 Lees meer »